dladlk/oxalis-as4-inbound-multi-cert/README.md

 # Oxalis-AS4 Inbound Multiple Certificate Endpoints

-POC module to check possibility to register multiple CXF endpoints on the same Oxalis instance to work with different certificates
+POC module to check possibility to register multiple CXF endpoints on the same Oxalis instance to work with different certificates.

+Initially developed for [NemHandel eDelivery](https://rep.erst.dk/git/openebusiness/nemhandeledelivery) extension of Oxalis-AS4, but should be usable also in a plain Peppol Oxalis-AS4

 # Installation